parindraaa867/AT-CardWars-Vita/README.md

 - Runs fine on 444mhz/111mhz

-## Features

-- Game has been converted for the most part into single player.
-- Mouse controls have been reverted back to touch controls.

 ## Installation

 No VPK is provided directly.
 Releases contain an xdelta patch that must be